"Advance confidently in the direction of your dreams."

 Thanks for visiting.

-Carol Black is a writer and filmmaker, director of the documentary film Schooling the World and creator with her husband Neal Marlens of the television series The Wonder Years.
-She studied literature and education at Swarthmore College and UCLA, and for the past twenty-five years has been deeply involved in the unschooling and alternative education movements as a parent, activist, and teacher of writing and filmmaking.
+Carol Black is a writer and filmmaker, director of the documentary film Schooling the World.
+She studied literature and education at Swarthmore College and UCLA, and for the past twenty-five years has been deeply involved in the unschooling and alternative education movements as a parent and activist.
 She has two grown daughters, neither of whom has ever taken a standardized test.